 All settings related to this comment form and posted comments can be found in the Discussion settings.
 I will post the settings in 2 parts, as they are very many settings.

 The option “Allow people to respond to new posts” gives you the possibility to decide for your whole site whether to allow or disallow responses from now on.
 If you want to receive replies, you can leave this option checked.
-If you don’t want to receive comments then you can leave this option unchecked.
+If you don’t like to receive comments, then you can leave this option unchecked.

 Please note that this setting is only valid for new posts.
-For all old posts you will still have to manually disable the WordPress reactions.
+For all old posts, you will still have to disable the WordPress reactions manually.
 An ideal time to set this right from the start now that you have started creating a WordPress website.

 When you choose not to receive comments, you don’t have to go through all the other settings.
-If you have chosen to receive comments on your website, read on.
+If you have selected to receive comments on your website, read on.

-If you want visitors to be able to leave a comment only for a certain time after the publication date, you can check “Automatically disable comments for posts older than XX days“.
-Also fill in the number of days directly.
+Suppose you want visitors to be able to leave a comment only for a specific time after the publication date.
+In that case, you can check “Automatically disable comments for posts older than XX days.”
+Also, fill in the number of days directly.

 In the option “Show response cookie opt-in checkbox, to allow response writers to accept cookies. ” you can specify whether response writers must check something to accept cookies related to the responses.

-The next option “Allow nested responses to x levels deep” has to do with display.
+The next option, “Allow nested responses to x levels deep,” has to do with the display.
 Nested responses are responses to responses.
 Ultimately, in this case, 5 responses can be made to each other.
-A fine number as far as I’m concerned.
-More often doesn’t make it nicer, because themes generally cause all responses per level to become just a bit narrower.
+A good number as far as I’m concerned.
+More often doesn’t make it more excellent because themes generally cause all responses per level to become just a bit narrower.

-When you get a lot of responses, the “Split responses over multiple pages with XX responses per page and last/first page shown by default” setting can be useful.
-You can indicate here from how many responses you want to split it over multiple pages.
-This can be a small speed gain.
+When you get a lot of responses, the “Split responses over multiple pages with XX responses per page and last/first page shown by default” setting can be helpful.
+You can indicate here how many responses you want to split it over multiple pages.
+This can be a minor speed gain.
 In addition, you can also specify whether you want the last or first page to be shown first in the post.

-You also have another useful option.
-For example, at “Show reactions with newer/older reactions at the top of each page” you can decide whether you want to show the newest or oldest reaction first.
+You also have another practical option.
+For example, at “Show reactions with newer/older reactions at the top of each page,” you can decide whether you want to show the newest or oldest reaction first.
 You can make a different choice per type of website.
-On hostingfanatic, I show the newest reactions first.
+On hosting fanatic, I offer the latest responses first.

-Send me an email when: Gives you the ability to control when you receive an email from WordPress.
-If you want an email when “someone posts a comment” on your website, you can check this option.
+Please send me an email when: Gives you the ability to control when you receive an email from WordPress.
+You can check this option if you want an email when “someone posts a comment” on your website.

-If you need to approve a comment before it goes on your website, then the comment will be queued for moderation.
-If you want to receive an email when a comment is in this queue you can check the “A comment is waiting for moderation” box.
+If you need to approve a comment before it goes on your website, the comment will be queued for moderation.
+If you want to receive an email when a comment is in this queue, you can check the “A comment is waiting for moderation” box.

 The option “The sender must have posted a previously allowed comment” can already make things a little easier for you.
 You can approve the first comment of a commenter.
 When you approve this comment, the comments from this visitor will automatically be placed on your website without approval.

-Moderate Responses: If you have the option to moderate responses disabled, you can still have some influence thanks to this option.
+Moderate Responses: If you can moderate responses disabled, you can still have some influence thanks to this option.
 For example, you can indicate that if there are more than 2 links in a comment, a typical characteristic of spam responses, it will still go into the review queue.

 You can also enter words that should not be used on your website before you approve the response.